OldManUmby/DND.SRD.Wiki/pages/11.combat/default.md

 ##### Space

 A creature’s space is the area in feet that it effectively controls in combat, not an expression of its physical dimensions.
 A typical Medium creature isn’t 5 feet wide, for example, but it does control a space that wide.
-If a Medium hobgoblin stands in a 5* foot-wide doorway, other creatures can’t get through unless the hobgoblin lets them.
+If a Medium hobgoblin stands in a 5-foot wide doorway, other creatures can’t get through unless the hobgoblin lets them.

 A creature’s space also reflects the area it needs to fight effectively.
 For that reason, there’s a limit to the number of creatures that can surround another creature in combat.
 Assuming Medium combatants, eight creatures can fit in a 5-foot radius around another one.